Ranking Generated Answers: On the Agreement of Retrieval Models with Humans on Consumer Health Questions: 11.7pt 10.7pt NRP: Normalized Rank Position for Generated Answers

 \section{\mbox{\fontsize{11.7pt}{10.7pt}\selectfont NRP: Normalized Rank Position for Generated Answers}}

 We propose normalized rank position~(NRP), an automatic method to evaluate answers generated by~LLMs.
-It requires a set of queries and documents with query relevance judgments.
-First, each LLM to be evaluated is prompted with each query.
-Second, each generated answer is independently ranked along with the documents, using a retrieval model known to have a high effectiveness in ranking the documents with respect to their judgments.
-Third, the effectiveness of each LLM is estimated based on the ranks of its responses.
+It requires a set of queries~$Q$ and a set of documents~$D$ with expert judgements for the queries.
+These judgements can express the document's relevance to the query or other quality dimensions.
+First, a set of retrieval models is evaluated on ranking documents in accordance with the expert judgements.
+Second, a set of LLMs is prompted to generate an answer~$a_q$ for each query~$q$ in the dataset.
+Third, the most effective retrieval model is used to rank~$a_q$ alongside all documents~$D_q\subseteq D$ with expert judgements for~$q$.
+The effectiveness of an LLM for~$q$ is evaluated based on the rank position of the answer it generated.
+The normalized rank position~(NRP) is calculated based on the absolute rank position~$r$ of~$a_q$ and the number of documents in~$D_q$:

-We formalize this approach as follows: \begin{enumerate} \item Collect a set of queries $Q=\{q_1, \ldots, q_n\}$ and a set of human-written documents~$D_Q=\bigcup_{q\in Q} D_q$, where $D_q=\{d_1, \ldots d_m\}$ contains documents that are annotated with respect to relevance to~$q$, or other quality dimensions. \item Evaluate a set of retrieval models $\mathcal{R}$ on~$D$ across the quality dimensions. \item Use a set of LLMs $M \in \mathcal{M}$ to generate answers~$a_{l,i}$ for all queries~$q_i\in Q$. \item Add a generated answer~$a_{l,i}$ to the set of documents~$D_{q_i}$ for query~$q_i$ and rank the set using the best model from~$\mathcal{R}$.
-The rank position of the answer is an indicator of the effectiveness of the LLM~$M$ for the query. \end{enumerate}
+For NRP scores to be in the range~$[0,1]$, the rank positions need to be based on zero-based numbering, so that the highest rank position is~0 instead of~1.

-We evaluate the LLM answer effectiveness using a measure we call normalized rank position~(NRP).
-NRP~is the absolute position~$r$ of the answer in the ranking, divided by the number of documents for the query $\text{NRP}=1-\frac{r}{|D_{q_i}|}$.
+If the expert judgements encompass multiple quality dimensions, different retrieval models might be the most effective at ranking documents in accordance with a given dimension.
+In these cases, a dimension-specific NRP can be calculated using the most effective retrieval model for each dimension.
+The individual scores are then combined in a weighted sum that corresponds to the importance of each quality dimension for the given use case.
+For our experiments, we report a single NRP scores as the same retrieval model was the most effective on all quality dimensions.